Agentopians/WeAi/TECHNICAL_DESIGN.md

 ## Overview

 This document outlines the technical design and architecture of the Week in Ethereum News AI Edition project.
 It provides details on the system components, data flow, and integration points.
+The system follows an **AI-Agentic Journalism Workflow** for content creation, which includes stages for report submission, draft generation, verification, editorial review, and publication.
+More details on this workflow can be found in the [ARCHITECTURE.md](ARCHITECTURE.md) document.

 ## System Components